technion/ruby-argon2/README.md

 ### Work maximums may be tighter than reference

 The reference implementation is aimed to provide secure hashing for many years.
 This implementation doesn't want you to DoS yourself in the meantime.
-Accordingly, some limits artificial limits exist on work powers.
+Accordingly, some artificial limits exist on work powers.
 This gem can be much more agile in raising these as technology progresses.

 ### Salts in general